mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 |  Location | Centralized, Colocated  | Decentralized, Distributed  |
 |  Behaviour | Planned, Coordinated | Emergent, Independent  |

-A key concept from the study is that of _Propagation Cost_: _"the percentage of system elements that can be effected, on average, when a change is made to a randomly chosen element."_ In other words, the propagation cost is the **overall percentage of a system that is impacted when a function or file is altered**.
+A key concept from the Harvard study is that of _Propagation Cost_: _"the percentage of system elements that can be effected, on average, when a change is made to a randomly chosen element."_ In other words, the propagation cost is the **overall percentage of a system that is impacted when a function or file is altered**.

 By comparing open source projects to projects that were private, then open sourced, the paper established a clear link: tightly coupled organizations create software with significantly higher propagation cost.
 In contrast, loosely coupled organizations build systems with a much lower propagation cost.

 This suggests that loosely coupled systems are more modular and are therefore more approachable.
-And it provides partial proof of Conway's Law: **systems reflect the communication structures within which they are developed**.
+It provides partial proof of Conway's Law: **systems reflect the communication structures within which they are developed**.

 A second study, [The Influence of Organizational Structure on Software Quality: An Empirical Case Study](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2008-11.pdf) by Nagappan, Murphy and Basili of Microsoft pushed the idea further.